TillWege/Website/src/content/project/df.md

 The code consists of multiple different parts.

-The first part of the code is the setup function and all of the fixed variable definitions.
+The first part of the code is the setup function and all the fixed variable definitions.
 The setup function is responsible for initializing the different components of the project.
 This includes initializing the screen, the joystick pins and the DFPlayer Mini.
 The screen specifically is initialized to use the using the I2C protocol for a generic SH1106-Controller running a 128x64 pixel display.

 The main part of the code is the game loop.
 The game loop is responsible for updating the player position (using the `move` function, checking for collisions (using the `checkGameOver`), checking if the food was collected (in the `checkFood` function), and updating the screen (using the `drawPixel` and `draw` functions.
 The game loop also checks for user input and updates the player direction accordingly.

 The game loop is also responsible for playing sound effects.
 The sound effects are played using the DFPlayer Mini.
 The sound effects are played when the player collects food.

-Overall the coding of the project was relatively straight forward.
-The most most difficult part was the display initialization.
-It was also somewhat tricky to fit all of the games logic into the limited amount of memory available on the ATtiny1614.
-This occured for both, the available RAM (which leads to limits placed on the used datastructure) and the available program memory.
+Overall, the coding of the project was relatively straight forward.
+The most difficult part was the display initialization.
+It was also somewhat tricky to fit all of the game's logic into the limited amount of memory available on the ATtiny1614.
+This occurred for both, the available RAM (which leads to limits placed on the used data structure) and the available program memory.

 # Discarded Ideas & Problems
 The project went through multiple different iterations.
 The first iteration of the project was to use a mechanical keyboard for input.
 This was discarded as it was both, more difficult to implement and less user friendly.
 For this idea I also produced a small breakout PCB.
 The finished PCB can be seen below: